visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Once the test suite has run, the results can be found in the ``output/html`` directory.
 There, you will find an ``index.html`` file entry that you can use to browse all the results.

-If you want to restrict the amount of parallelism used in running the test suite you can do so with the ``-n`` command-line option.
+If you want to restrict the amount of parallelism used in running the test suite you can do so with the ``-n`` command line option.
 By default, the test suite will be run using all the cores on your system.
 We have found that on some systems, running more than one test at a time may result in failures.
 To workaround this issue you can run one test at a time. ::